tartley/tartley.github.io/posts/structured-pattern-matching-in-python.md

 .. tags: geek, python, software
 -->

-I read through desriptions of
+I read through descriptions of
 [structured pattern matching](https://docs.python.org/3.11/reference/compound_stmts.html#the-match-statement)
 when it was added in Python 3.10 a couple of years ago, and have studiously avoided it ever since.
 It seemed like a language feature that's amazingly